 Well, we made it through winter (how was your winter?) and our reward is a great season of gardening and outdoor living ahead.
-Getting a jump on planting now, when the air and soil are warming up but nights are still cool, will pay big dividend in July and August when you just want to chill in the shade with a vase of garden flowers nearby.
+Get a jump on planting now, when the air and soil are warming up but nights are still cool.
+This will pay big dividend in July and August.
+This is when you just want to chill in the shade with a vase of garden flowers nearby.
 Here’s how to make the most of the month.

 Zone: 3 - 5

 Build Those Good Bones: Sometime this month it'll be time to get shrubs into the ground.
 This is so they can set roots before the heat of summer comes on.
 Give them a great start.
 Plant in the early morning or early evening, and remember these three steps.
 (1) Plant at the same depth as the nursery container your plant came in.
 But in a hole about 2 -3 feet as wide.
 (2) Water deeply to settle the soil... and then water again to ensure the plant is hydrated.
 (3) Top with 2 - 3 inches of finely shredded mulch.
 Pulling back from the base of the plant by a few inches.
 Blooms will ZOOM!

 The Early Show: Did you enjoy the flower show?
 The one that shrubs like Forsythia, Viburnum, quince, witch hazel, Edgeworthia and Pieris put on in February and March?
 Let’s get them ready for a repeat performance next year.
 If you've not done so and they need to be pruned for size or shape, right now is the time.
 This is before they set next year's buds.
 So prune them RIGHT NOW.
 Do this sooner than later!
 Keep those clippers handy because it's also time to cut back any spring blooming clematis.
 This is in order to control their size, shape, and form.

 Zone: 6 - 8